gekkekoe/esphome-ecodan-hp/proxy_connecting.md

 4. Now go to Home Assistant.
 With the Atom on your WiFI network it will appear as a new device and can be added in the usual way.

 ## Flash it yourself.
+> [!WARNING]
+> NEVER connect a usb cable to the ATOM S3 lite ESP WHEN connected to the heatpump..
+> Switch off heatpump and then turn off circuit breakers to heatpump and remove the ESP first.

 If you want to do flash it yourself, install the ESPHome integration as an addon in home assistant.
 1. Choose new device and press continue
 2. Give it a name, for example ecodan-esphome